dwl1427/Manager-Mastermind/README.md

 WEB/APP/DESKTOP
 WHAT IF
 VR
-make it playable with graphics locker graphics
+make it playable with graphics
+locker graphics
 1st person view
+Marketing is important
+Use reddit for wishes of fm/fifa